jilag01/Resume-Projects/README.md

 # Resume-Projects

-Texas Department of Transportation Crash Data 2013 focuses on providing sinsight on this raw data.
+Texas Department of Transportation Crash Data 2013 focuses on providing insight on this raw data.

 We were tasked to wrangle data, perform exploratory analysis, data analysis, viualize data, report our findings, and create a presentation.